0x251e/challenges/_posts/2024-09-24-makeshift-aquarium.md

 ## Description:

 I love fish, and my place is full of them.
-One day, my neighbor knocked and said, "There's an aquarium with 100 goldfishes in it and is has a name of a movie character."
+One day, my neighbor knocked and said, "There's an aquarium with 100 goldfishes in it and it has a nick-name of a movie character."
 She gave me a movie poster of that character and left.
 That's all she knew and now I am stuck figure it out.
 Can you help to find out where exactly this aquarium locates ?

 ![poster](/assets/posts/chall-writeup-img/makeshift-aquarium/poster.jpg)